sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

    :feedback_b: The order of the arguments to the divide(x,y) method will divide x by y and return an int result.
    :feedback_c: The square(x) method is called before the divide(x,y) method.
    :feedback_d: The main method prints out " and " in between the method calls.
-   :feedback_e: Try the code in the visualizer.
+   :feedback_e: Try the code in the CodeLens visualizer.

    What does the following code print out?